-Corneal Collagen Cross-Linking (CXL) is an in-office procedure that treats patients suffering with keratoconus.
+Corneal Collagen Cross-Linking (CXL) is an in-office procedure that treats patients suffering from keratoconus.
 Keratoconus is a progressive eye disease where the typically round cornea (the front clear window of the eye) thins, beginning to bulge and steepen, creating more of an irregular cone shape.
 The change in shape disables light from entering the eye properly.
 The cone shape deflects light as it enters the eye, causing distorted vision.
 As the shape of the cornea becomes more irregular due to the keratoconus, your vision will continue to worsen, resulting in frequent changes in your prescription.
-Typically, keratoconus begins during teenage years and early 20s and often these patients require a new prescription for their contacts and glasses at each yearly exam.
+Typically, keratoconus begins during the teenage years and early 20s and often these patients require a new prescription for their contacts and glasses at each yearly exam.
 Keratoconus can occur in one or both eyes.

 Until recently, the only treatment for keratoconus was custom contact lenses.
 While custom contact lenses correct vision for keratoconus patients, they do not treat the disease itself.
 Until recently, most keratoconus patients in the United States had to have a corneal transplant to correct their keratoconus.
-In April 2016, Avedro, a pharmaceutical and medical device company, announced that it received FDA approval for their KXL System.
-Their KXL System is used in corneal collagen cross-linking for treatment of progressive keratoconus.
-Neel R. Desai, MD, Cornea, Cataract, Refractive and LASIK Surgeon at The Eye Institute of West Florida was a Principal Investigator during Avedro's clinical trial for FDA approval of their KXL System.
+In April 2016, Avedro, a pharmaceutical and medical device company, announced that it received FDA approval for its KXL System.
+Their KXL System is used in corneal collagen cross-linking for the treatment of progressive keratoconus.
+Neel R. Desai, MD, Cornea, Cataract, Refractive and LASIK Surgeon at The Eye Institute of West Florida was a Principal Investigator during Avedro’s clinical trial for FDA approval of their KXL System.